randomdrake/journal-down/README.md

 ## About:

-Lately I've been finding most of my productive writing has been occurring in Markdown.
+Lately I've been finding most of my productive writing has been occurring in [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Specifically, I enjoy using [MacDown](https://macdown.uranusjr.com).

 To jumpstart more habitual writing, I wanted dead-simple, 0-dependency, Markdown journaling.

 1. From desire to write, to actually writing, as quickly as possible.
-2. Automatic backups to the iCloud storage I already pay for so I don't have to configure or worry about anything.
+2. Automatic backups to iCloud storage, so I don't have to configure or worry about anything.

 Upon searching around, most of the stuff in the simple Markdown journal category came with a lot of extra fluff, required Dropbox, or had a host of dependencies.